Monroe County Dispatcher Arrested for Child Porn

 All computers at the facility have now been checked for pornographic material.

-''There is no evidence found that any of whatever he was suspected of based on the criminal complaint was not happening on any of the 911 computer systems or networks," said Huffman.
+”There is no evidence found that any of whatever he was suspected of based on the criminal complaint was not happening on any of the 911 computer systems or networks,” said Huffman.